usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 Before Dioptra can save objects to disk, it needs to know how to serialize and deserialize them.
 This is handled by an **artifact plugin**.

-Just like before, we will create a new plugin, but this time we'll define **artifact tasks**.
+Just like before, you will create a new plugin, but this time you'll define **artifact tasks**.

 1. Go to the **Plugins** tab and click **Create Plugin**.
 2. Name it ``artifacts`` and add a short description.